-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Outside earnings, Loblaw shares could get some attention on news that the retailer plans to merge its PC Plus loyalty program with its Shoppers Drug Mart's Optimum program early next year.
 The move has long been rumoured since Loblaw bought the drugstore chain.
 The change will take place Feb.
 1, 2018, and the new program will be called PC Optimum.
 Loblaw says you can still collect points up to that time and all points accumulated will be moved to the new program at equal value.
 Shoppers' popular Optimum program was seen as a key asset when Loblaw bought the company in 2014.

-On Wall Street, Snapchat parent Snap shares regained their footing after an after-hours plunge on disappointing earnings following news that Chinese Internet giant now owns 12 per cent of the company.
+On Wall Street, Snapchat parent Snap shares regained their footing after an after-hours plunge on disappointing earnings following news that Chinese Internet giant Tencent now owns 12 per cent of the company.
 The move was seen as a vote of confidence in Snap after the company posted revenue of $207.9-million in the latest quarter, far short of the $239.9-million that analysts had been expecting.

 Overseas, the pan-European Stoxx 600 was most flat after trending slightly higher in early going.
-Britain's FTSE was up a modest 0.03 per cent.
-German's DAX was off 0.12 per cent and France's CAC 40 was down 0.26 per cent.
+Britain's FTSE was up 0.17 per cent.
+German's DAX was off 0.09 per cent and France's CAC 40 was down 0.35 per cent.

 In Asia, shares finished mixed with investors digesting a new report showed China's exports and import growth eased last month, suggesting the Chinese economy started to cool in the second half of the year.